tsipkens/atems/README.md

 ## 2.1 agg.seg\* functions

-The main functions implementing aggregate-level semantic segmentation have filenames following `agg.seg_*`.
-In each case, the output primarily consists of binary images of the same size as the original image but where pixels taken on logical values: `1` for pixels identified as part of the aggregate `0` for pixels identified as part of the background.
+The main functions implementing aggregate-level semantic segmentation have filenames following the template `agg.seg_*`.
+In each case, the output primarily consists of binary images of the same size as the original image but where pixels take on logical values: `1` for pixels identified as part of the aggregate `0` for pixels identified as part of the background.

 The functions often take similar inputs, with main argument being `imgs`, which is one of:

 1. a single image (after any footer or additional information have been removed),
 2. a cell array of images (again with the footer removed); or